 In 1927, Howard A. Mullett assumed the secretary role, and in 1928 became president of Bradley.
 After moving through the sales ranks, his son, Howard G. Mullett became president in 1953.
-By 1980,grandson Donald H. Mullett assumed the president's role and today, is the company's CEO.
-In the fourth Mullett generation Don's three sons, Bryan, Erik, and Christopher hold key positions in the company.
+By 1980,grandson Donald H. Mullett assumed the president's role and today, is the company's Chairman.
+In the fourth Mullett generation Don's sons, Bryan and Christopher hold key positions in the company.

 The Classic Washfountain

 The early circular washfountain, which sprayed water upward from the bottom of the bowl, was constructed as one piece.
 In addition to being sold for traditional industrial hand wash use, the fixtures were also used for flower planters, aquariums, rock terrariums, and even as fresh fruit produce displayers.